 Release of Information

-Repeated coursework may be included when determining enrollment status in a term-based program if a student needs to meet an academic standard for a previously passed course, such as a minimum grade.
+Determining enrollment status in a term-based program if a student needs to meet an academic standard for a previously-passed course, such as a minimum grade.

-If a student passed a class once and then is repaid for retaking it and withdraws the second time, that withdrawal does not count as their paid retake and the student may receive financial aid for another attempt.
+If a student passed a class once, is then repaid for retaking it, and withdraws the second time, that withdrawal does not count as their paid retake, and the student may receive financial aid for another attempt.

 Certain course descriptions listed in the UAA Catalog may state that a specific course "must be repeated for degree" or "may be repeated for credit if content differs."
 A student may receive financial aid for these courses as long as the course content differs, regardless of receipt of a passing grade.

-Appeal for Reinstatement of Financial Aid
+The SAP appeal form can be found at: Appeal for Reinstatement of Financial Aid

 Unusual Enrollment History